macleodiain/tic-tac-toe/README.md

 The biggest hurdle by far in this project was the logic for checking win conditions.
 There is no doubt a more efficient or simnpler way of checking for win conditions but for now i am satisfied that it meets the basic requirements.

 The game_won? method that checks for win conditions is also quite messy.
 It could probably be split up into smaller methods, one checking rows, one checking columns and one checking diagonals.
 I will look into that in the future.

-I could also add the ability to get player names.
+Update:
+I have now updated the ability to name the players and ive added functionality to allow the user to quit the game without finishing it.